enkessler/cuke_modeler/README.md

 # CukeModeler

+  The models provided by this gem are used to represent a test suite that is written in the Gherkin language.

 The intention of this gem is to provide the ability to model a Cucumber test suite.
 It provides a foundation upon which to build other useful tools for interacting with a test suite that is written in Gherkin (and written with